SimonStorlSchulke/van-cropington/README.md

 # Van Cropington

-A very simple fast Image cropper and compressor using Godot, C# and [Magick.Net](https://github.com/dlemstra/Magick.NET).
+A very simple, fast Image Cropper and compressor using Godot, C# and [Magick.Net](https://github.com/dlemstra/Magick.NET).
+Ment for quickly cropping and / or compressing a big ammounts of images.

 https://user-images.githubusercontent.com/25198913/170427170-6255ab57-417c-4925-96cd-f588a80f78ae.mp4